-5. Z00 - Hard and soft landscaping
+4. Non-Standard Condition - Hard and soft landscaping

-No works shall take place until a scheme of hard and soft landscape works for the publicly visible parts of the site has been submitted to and agreed, in writing, by the Local Planning Authority.
-This scheme shall include any significant changes in ground levels and also proposed planting, details of any hard surface finishes and external works.
+No works shall take place until a scheme of hard and soft landscape works has been submitted to and agreed, in writing, by the Local Planning Authority.
+This scheme shall include any significant changes in ground levels and also proposed planting. including a medium sized tree to the planting bed abutting the visitor parking bays and a large focal point tree to the northern half of the retained area of public open space; details of any hard surface finishes and external works.
 The implementation of all the landscape works shall comply with the recommendations set out in the relevant British Standards current at the time of submission.
 The approved landscape scheme shall be carried out in full prior to the end of the first planting and seeding season following the first occupation of the development or in such other phased arrangement as shall have previously been agreed, in writing, by the Local Planning Authority.
 Any hard or soft landscape works which, within a period of 5 years of being implemented fail, are removed or seriously damaged or seriously diseased shall be replaced, like for like, in the next planting season with others of similar specification/size/species/mix, unless the Local Planning Authority agrees, in writing, to a variation of the previously approved details.

-Reason: In order to ensure that there is a sufficient landscaping scheme for the relatively small scale of this development where there are publicly visible areas to be laid out but there is insufficient detail within the submitted application.
+Reason: In order to ensure that there is a sufficient landscaping scheme for the relatively small scale of this development where there are areas to be laid out but there is insufficient detail within the submitted application.

-6. ZFE - Landscape management plan
+5. ZFE - Landscape management plan